Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 ## Cleaning up

-## Frquently asked questions
+## Frequently asked questions

-### Deploymeny related FAQs
+### Infrastructure deployment related

-* Why is an existing resource group required?
-Why can't the script create one instead?
+#### Why an existing resource group is required?

   This sample adheres to the principle of least privilege and aligns with enterprise practices, where the IT infrastructure or platform team creates the resource group and grants only the required permissions on that specific group.
-This approach avoids the need for subscription-level permissions
+If a new resource group is to be created as part of the deployment, it would require subscription-level permissions, which is not recommended.

-* How can I use a managed identity for authentication?
+#### How to use a managed identity for authentication?

-  When using a user-assigned managed identity, you assign the managed identity to the "source" Azure Resouse, such as Virtual Machine (VM), Azure Function and such.
+  When using a user-assigned managed identity, you assign the managed identity to the "source" azure resourse, such as Virtual Machine (VM), Azure Function and such.
 Here are the instructions to setup up an Azure VM for authentication with managed identity.

   If you need to create a new Linux VM, it is recommended that you create an [Ubuntu VM](https://learn.microsoft.com/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu) and enable [Entra login to the VM](https://learn.microsoft.com/entra/identity/devices/howto-vm-sign-in-azure-ad-linux).
 Leave access to the VM [disabled by default](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-overview), and [enable just-in-time (JIT) access to the VM](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage).